We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 • The service works with many insurance providers.

-• Talkspace offers therapy for teens ages 13 and up.
+• Talkspace offers therapy for youth ages 13 and up.

 Cons

-• Optional video sessions with your therapist aren’t included in the basic subscription plan.
+• Live video sessions with your therapist are available only in the two top-tier subscription plans.

-• Therapy through messaging alone may make it harder to develop a strong therapist-client relationship.
+• If you choose the basic, lower-priced therapy subscription that provides messaging only, you may find it harder to develop a strong therapist-client relationship.

-• The company uses artificial intelligence (AI) to analyze some conversations between therapists and their clients to improve their service.
+• Talkspace uses artificial intelligence (AI) to analyze some conversations between therapists and their clients to identify individuals at risk of self-harm or suicide.
 You can inquire about opting out of this.

-• In April 2022, Mozilla gave Talkspace a *privacy not included label, raising concerns about its privacy measures.
+• In April 2023, Mozilla renewed its *privacy not included label for Talkspace, raising concerns about its privacy measures.

 • up to 7 days• therapy